 Best Drugstore: Sally Hansen Cuticle Rehab

-There are few drugstore brands that have better cornered the nail market than Sally Hansen, specifically when it comes to treatments, and this cuticle oil is no exception.
+There are few drugstore brands that have better cornered the nail market than Sally Hansen, and this cuticle oil is no exception.
 Specially made for those ultra-dry, ultra-beat-up cuticles (you know what we’re talking about) the brush-on formula works wonders almost instantly.

 Since it’s so intensely hydrating, it’s also a great option to use on toes, where cuticles tend to be thicker—and get less love.

 Best On-the-Go: OPI ProSpa Nail & Cuticle Oil to Go

 Just like an emergency tampon or extra lip balm, it’s always a good idea to keep a cuticle oil in your purse.
 Trust us on this one.
 Specifically, this guy, which comes in a purse-perfect, portable size with a spill-proof tip.
 Avocado, grapeseed, and sunflower oils promise to deeply hydrate, making nails and cuticles instantly look better.

 Best Scent: California Mango MAngo Magic Cuticle Oil

 This Amazon favorite repeatedly pulls in rave reviews for both its delicious scent and how well it works, on both nails and cuticles.
 Mango oil is the star of the show, paired with sunflower oil as well as soothing aloe, a nice addition if your cuticles are at the point where they’re almost bleeding.
 The dropper bottle also makes it easy to dose out exactly the right amount for each nail.

 Best Splurge: Dior Huile Abricot Daily Nutritive Serum